Impurities as a quantum thermometer for a Bose-Einstein condensate

-The temperature of a BEC is commonly estimated indirectly by comparing the density profile of the atoms with a classical Maxwell-Boltzmann velocity distribution \cite{pethicksmith,reviewketterle}.
+The temperature of a BEC is commonly estimated indirectly by comparing the density profile of the atoms with a velocity distribution \cite{pethicksmith,reviewketterle,apsortion, apsortion2}.
 This density profile is determined by absorption imaging which is a destructive method that involves releasing the condensate.
-The relative errors in the measurement can be as high as $\sim20 \%$ \cite{sciencewr}.
-Phase-contrast imaging \cite{phasecontrast} might be an alternative method to determine the temperature through the phase shift of a probe laser beam due to the interaction with the sample.
-However, at very low temperatures the method has low spatial resolution and can only be applied reliably if the condensate is allowed to freely expand for a given time \cite{stingerjournallowT}.
-Indeed absorption imaging is the standard technique for measuring temperatures in the nK regime \cite{sciencewr} and, in general, for probing the condensate \cite{sciencemicrog}.
-From a more fundamental viewpoint, it is also natural to ask if it is appropriate to measure temperatures in a quantum regime using a method which involves a classical velocity distribution.
+Although accuracies of $\sim 1 \%$ can be achieved in the 100 $nK$ regime \cite{temps100}, the relative error in the measurement of temperatures considerably grows at very low temperatures.
+The best accuracies that have been reported in the $\operatorname{nK}$ and sub-$\operatorname{nK}$ regime are of $\sim20 \%$ \cite{sciencewr}.
+Several alternative methods to measure the temperature of a BEC have been proposed.
+For instance, phase-contrast imaging \cite{phasecontrast} can be used to determine the temperature through the phase shift of a probe laser beam that interacts with the sample.
+However, at temperatures of a few $nK$ and below this method has low spatial resolution and can only be applied reliably if the condensate is allowed to freely expand for a given time \cite{stingerjournallowT}.
+Another example is noise thermometry with two coupled Bose-Einstein condensates \cite{gati}, which has been implemented in a regime in which quantum fluctuations are small ($50-80 \operatorname{nK}$).
+Therefore, absorption imaging is the standard technique for measuring temperatures in the nK regime \cite{sciencewr} and, in general, for probing the condensate \cite{sciencemicrog}.